rose1264/big-o-approximation-immersive-alum/README.md

 You can see that in our formula of **n^3 + n^2 + n + 100**, when n is 1000, the formula returns 1,001,001,110.

 Moreover, you can see that compared to n^3, the n^2 doesn't move the dial.
 It accounts for just 1,000th of our overall cost.
 And this is still when our n is relatively small.
 Imagine when our input size increases to ten thousand.
-So we see that the leading exponent is dominant when calculating the cost of our function.
+Here we see that the leading exponent is dominant when calculating the cost of our function.

-Now if we can exclude something like n^2 when n approaches infinity, we can also exclude anything that we multiply n by.
+Now, if we can exclude something like n^2 when n approaches infinity, we can also exclude anything that we multiply n by.
 It just doesn't make the type of impact that we care about.
 We care about things that change our formula by a factor of n when **n approaches infinity**.
 So compared to that, any number you multiply our formula by will be insignificant.

-So in summary, when considering asymptoptic time complexity, we only look to the term with the largest exponent, we only consider the worse case scenario, and we ignore co-efficients as well as any smaller terms.
+In summary, when considering asymptotic time complexity we: only look to the term with the largest exponent; only consider the worse case scenario; and ignore coefficients as well as any smaller terms.

 We call this big O.